A1-3x/tow/README.md

 # Trespass Towing Analysis

 Trespass towing is the act of hauling a vehicle from one location to another without the consent of the vehicle’s owner.
-In Montgomery County, Maryland, more than 100,000 vehicles have been towed in this manner since July 2021.
+In Montgomery County, Maryland more than 100,000 vehicles have been towed in this manner since July 2021.

+By law, each invoice received for a trespass tow must include information prompting the vehicle owner to contact the Montgomery County Office of Consumer Protections with any complaints.
+In addition to investigating these complaints and ensuring merchants comply with regulations, the Office of Consumer Protections aims to reduce the number of trespass tows.
+The county enlisted Montgomery College to explore the data surrounding these cases, as well as some of the complaints filed against them.
+The goal of this partnership was to assess the trends in County tow data by analyzing County towing locations, towing agencies, and the towing populations while applying a racial equity and social justice lens.

 ## [Final Report](Towing_Analysis_Final_Report.pdf)
 ## Slides